1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 2003 - Present

-The 1942-D/D over horizontal D variety dominates the value chart, with top-graded examples reaching over $32,000.
-Lower grades of this same error still command $12,075 to $30,550 depending on condition and Full Steps designation—showing how much preservation matters for error coins.
+The 1942-D/D over Horizontal D variety dominates the value chart, with the all-time auction record standing at $32,200 for an MS-64 example sold through Heritage Auctions in January 2006.
+Lower grades of this same error still command $12,075 to $30,550 depending on condition and whether the coin carries the Full Steps (FS) designation.

-The pattern is clear: exceptional preservation combined with either mint errors or proof finishes drives values into five figures.
-Grade differences of just one or two points can mean thousands of dollars in value.
+The pattern is clear: exceptional preservation combined with mint errors or proof finishes drives values into five figures.
+A single grade point difference can mean thousands of dollars.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money